 Are you living in England and suffering from a cocaine addiction?
-If so, you could be able to get help from Verve Health, to get you through detox and rehab for drug addiction.
-Cocaine is a terrible substance to suffer an addiction to… but our experienced team are ready and waiting to help you.
+You could be able to get help from Verve Healthcare to get you through detox and rehab for drug addiction.
+Cocaine is a terrible substance to suffer an addiction to, but our experienced team is ready and waiting to help you.

-If you are suffering from a cocaine addiction and want to quit, why not do it with us?
-When regular rehab and a quality rehab like ours have such a small price difference, why wouldn’t you treat yourself?
+If you are suffering from a cocaine addiction and want to quit, why not do it through us?
 You are much more likely to quit taking drugs forever the first time you go through detox if the rehab centre is right for you.
-Opt for the wrong one, and you lessen your chances at a smooth recovery.
+Opt for the wrong one, and you lessen your chances of a smooth recovery.

 Ready to Start?